 Risk Less When Betting – How to Do It

 Online sports betting is becoming an increasingly popular pastime for players worldwide.
-Many sports fans often gamble a few quid on their favourite sports, and, with a bit of luck, they walk away with a healthy profit.
+Many sports fans often choose to place a bet on their favourite sports.
 Sports betting will always be a game of chance, though, and that involves risk.
 However, it is possible to risk less and still make a profit.
-So, how can you get more, risk less, and still make a profit while wagering on high-ranking bookmakers and their sportsbooks?
-It’s crucial to mention that there’s no sure-fire way to make a profit without taking some risk.
+So, how can you get more, risk-less, when playing on high-ranking bookmakers and their sportsbooks?
+It’s crucial to mention that there’s no sure-fire way to become successful.
+You need to always be mindful and play responsibly.
 Any number of factors can influence the outcome of a bet, even when using a low-risk strategy.
 Of course, with these strategies, punter-error can also result in significant losses.

-We’ll be taking a look at betting strategies you can use to risk less and still make a profit, as well as a few top tips to use them.
+We’ll be taking a look at betting strategies you can use to risk less to a certain extent, as well as a few top tips to use them.
+At the same time we kindly remind you that betting should be a fun activity you take on by bearing the full responsibility of your actions.

 What are Low-risk Betting Strategies?

-If you want to risk less and still profit, low-risk betting strategies are your best option.
-The point of these betting methods is to place bets while mitigating the risk and attempting to ensure a win.
-We say attempt because there’s just no way to guarantee that your wager will win.
+If you want to risk less, low-risk betting strategies are one of your options.
+The point of these betting methods is to place bets while mitigating the risk.
+We say attempt because there’s just no way to guarantee anything when it comes to wagering.
+After all, gambling is a game of chance.

-That said, there are two primary betting strategies to risk less and make a profit.
+That said, there are two primary betting strategies to risk less.
 They are known as Matched betting and Arbitrage betting.
-There are pros and cons to using each, but both promise to mitigate the usual risks when it comes to wagering on most bookmakers and online betting sites.
+There are pros and cons to using each, but both may up your chances just a little bit and help you mitigate the usual risks when it comes to wagering on most bookmakers and online betting sites.

-There are still risks to using either of these strategies and making any mistakes while placing your bets can cost you quite the pretty penny.
+There are still risks to using either of these strategies and making any mistakes while placing your bets is still possible.
 We recommend that players use low-risk betting strategies with caution.
 Always double check your bets.

 Before we take a more in-depth look at these strategies and how to use them to wager at bookmakers and betting sites, it’s critical to understand several things.
 First, you will need to know how to choose the right bookmaker and then what back bets and lay bets are.
-Understanding these terms is crucial to risk less and still make a profit on bets.
+Understanding these terms is crucial to risk less.

 A back bet is a traditional type of wager.
-Essentially, you’re placing a bet on who you think will win, or what outcome you think will happen.
+Essentially, you’re placing a bet on who you think will win the match, or what outcome you think will happen.
 For example, let’s look at a football match between Manchester City and Liverpool.
-If you’re placing a back bet on Manchester City, you’re saying that you think they’ll win the match.
-If Manchester City wins, you win.
-But if Liverpool wins or it’s a draw, you’ll have lost your back bet.
+If you’re placing a back bet on Manchester City, you’re saying that you think they’ll be victorious.

 Let’s stick with our Manchester City vs Liverpool analogy.
 With a lay bet, things work a little differently.
 If you place a lay bet on Manchester City, you’re saying that you bet they’ll lose against Liverpool.
-If Manchester City win or it’s a draw, you lose your lay bet.
-But if Liverpool win, however, you’ve got yourself a winning bet.
+If Manchester City wins or it’s a draw, you lose your lay bet.
+But if Liverpool wins, however, you’ve got yourself a winning bet.

 Here’s the most essential thing you need to know about lay bets: you can’t place them at any online bookie.
 Instead, you need to use betting exchanges that offer back and lay bets.
 A good example are sites like Betfair, to place your lay bet.
 It is perfect for newbies and pros alike.

 Something you’ll need to keep in mind is lay commission.
-When you win with a lay bet, you’ll need to pay a percentage as commission to the exchange.
-Even with the commission, you should still be able to risk less and make a profit.
+When you play with a lay bet, you’ll need to pay a percentage as commission to the exchange.
+Even with the commission, you should still be able to risk less, though.

 Risk Less with an Arbitrage Betting Strategy at Popular Bookmakers

-Arbitrage betting, or arb betting, is a low-risk wagering strategy, and it’s considered as a way to make guaranteed profits.
+Arbitrage betting, or arb betting, is a low-risk wagering strategy.
 The strategy was designed to take advantage of odds and pricing discrepancies.
-If you don’t make any mistakes, you’ll usually be able to risk less while still making a profit.
+If you don’t make any mistakes, you’ll usually be able to risk less while wagering.

 Before you start considering this method, you should know that there’s a steep learning curve.
 Spotting the best bookies by odds in not an easy task.
 Making mistakes can get awfully expensive, and arbitrage bets are tough to find.
-You’ll need to have time and patience to find the best odds to risk less and make more profit at the same time.
+You’ll need to have time and patience to find the best odds to risk less.

 There are a few other drawbacks.
 You’ll need to be able to make complex calculations, and a significant amount of start-up capital wouldn’t go amiss either.
-So why do so many punters use arb betting?
+Also, we would like to warn you that many bookmakers do not allow arbitrage betting on their platforms.

 Most commonly, arb bets involve placing both a back bet and a lay bet.
 However, cutting out lay bets seems to have become common practice.
 Many players claim that this strategy is still arbitrage betting, but it’s actually called Dutching – quite a proper name.